 The classic ‘I can’t sleep’ situation.
 Unfortunately, the day’s worries don’t fade away the moment you get into bed.
 That little hamster wheel of stress in your brain starts turning and once it does, it’s hard to stop it.

-Stress attacks our ability falling asleep and makes you feel more awake doing it.
+Stress attacks our ability to falling asleep and makes you feel more awake doing it.
 The worst is that, as I mentioned earlier, it’s easy to get stuck in a vicious cycle.

 You’re stressed because of tomorrow’s meeting/ exam/ appointment and you won’t be on top of your game.
 Stress takes over.
-It stops you being able to sleep, which just stresses you out more.
+It stops you from being able to sleep, which just stresses you out more.
 End result- your night is shorter and you wake up lacking sleep.
 If you are looking for a way to relax, you can always see how can we use relaxation techniques with Dreem.

-A solution: Sleep with Dreem
+Sleep with Dreem